INSTANT VIEW 3-UK approves AstraZeneca/Oxford COVID-19 vaccine | Health

 INSTANT VIEW 3-UK approves AstraZeneca/Oxford COVID-19 vaccine

 Britain on Wednesday became the first country in the world to approve a coronavirus vaccine developed by AstraZeneca and Oxford University as it battles a winter surge driven by a new, highly contagious variant of the virus.
-JANET MUI, INVESTMENT DIRECTOR, BREWIN DOLPHIN

-"The approval of the Oxford/AstraZeneca is a big deal and a turning point for the fight against Covid-19.
-Critically, the vaccine has advantage on storage, distribution and affordability than its peers so it can accelerate the global vaccination efforts.
-"The UK government has pre-ordered 100 million doses of it so a large population will be able to receive the treatment relatively quickly.
-The vaccine's long-term shelf life and its ease of storage will allow vaccination to be done more efficiently.

-"The vaccine is much cheaper than its peers so it will ensure more equitable access, in particular for developing countries.
-The prospect of more rapid and widespread inoculation will be a shot of confidence to markets as the Covid-19 struggle intensifies."
-ANTONELLA VIOLA, PROFESSOR OF IMMUNOLOGY, UNIVERSITY OF PADUA
+The British government said it had accepted a recommendation from the Medicines and Healthcare products Regulatory Agency (MHRA) to grant emergency authorisation.
+In the European Union, meanwhile, the European Medicines Authority (EMA) said it requires additional data before it can approve the vaccine.

+LUCIO ROVATI, CEO OF ITALY'S ROTTAPHARM BIOTECH, WHICH IS WORKING WITH TAKIS BIOTECH ON A COVID-19 VACCINE "It is good that the approvals are coming quickly.
+On this one, I would have recommended an extra moment of reflection, at least on the basis of publicly available scientific information.
+I believe that this will be EMA's position."

 - READ MORE ON: